Xilinx/ROCm-air-platforms/firmware/README.md

 ## Compiling

-Simply run `make` to compile the firmware.
+Note, compiling the firmware from source requires the `.xsa` file generated in the platform build process.
+Refer to the [platform documentation](../platform/vck5000) on how to do this.
+Afterwards, simply run `make` to compile the firmware.
 This will generate an output elf in `build/acdc_agent/Debug/acdc_agent.elf`.

 ## Loading